 Analytical reasons involve using geospatial tools to solve problems that are either new, or sufficiently complicated that no out-of-the-box solution exists.
 My first foray into spatial programming came as an undergraduate student in wildlife biology.
 I worked on a project that was trying to monitor populations of medium-sized forest carnivores in Yellowstone NP using snow-tracking surveys.
 The field work was simple enough, you go ski around and record the number of tracks that you encounter.
 What was not so easy, was to understand how large of a change in track counts was required to suggest a real change in actual population that we should be concerned about, or even what the probability was of detecting rare animals, such as wolverines and lynx, given our level of effort.

 I decided to create some computer simulations to answer those questions.
 This involved creating random animal track patterns and a sampling scheme, and then calculating the number of intersections.
-I was in the middle of a GIS minor at the time, but a GIS computer at the time was very expensive and were not available for such frivolous un-funded undergrad questions, so I wrote the simulations in PASCAL at first.
+I was in the middle of a GIS minor at the time, but a GIS capable computer at the time was very expensive and were not available for such frivolous un-funded undergrad questions, so I wrote the simulations in PASCAL at first.
 Later when ArcView 3.0 was released and I saw the power of its Avenue programming language I re-wrote my simulations in a real GIS and was able to take advantage of its tools for spatial analysis and display.
 This greatly simplified my project but it still couldn’t be done without code.
-It was great to have a bigger toolset, but I had to put the pieces together myself.
+It was great to have a bigger toolset, but I still had to put the pieces together myself.

 Throughout this time, I worked with other researchers, many of them brilliant scientists, who had great ideas about research questions in the field of landscape ecology.
 None of them however, knew how to program in a GIS environment so they could not actually implement those ideas without help.
 Needless to say, I was very busy for a few years.